brown-band/website/pages/scripts/2016-2017/fall/uri-censored.md

 ## Halftime

-:script-note[This is the script we wrote for the Fall 2016 URI game, but the URI athletics department did not allow us to read it during halftime.]
+::script-note[This is the script we wrote for the Fall 2016 URI game, but the URI athletics department did not allow us to read it during halftime.]

 Ladies and gentlemen, friends and alumni, presenting an organization that will try to be on its best behavior for the high schoolers, it's the Brown University "let's be honest, that's a low standard" BANNNDDDDDDDDDDD!